Last Updated on February 23, 2022

 When actively eating or drinking

-While seated at your table, guests are able to remove their mask and speak freely to each other and the wait staff.
-Disney does require, however, that once you leave your table, that you wear your mask again.
-This can be for a quick trip to the rest room or when leaving the restaurant.
+While seated at your table, guests are able to remove their masks and speak freely to each other and the wait staff.
+Disney does require, however, that once you leave your table, you wear your mask again.
+This can be for a quick trip to the restroom or when leaving the restaurant.

 Tables and chairs are spread 6 feet apart but when everyone else is moving about the restaurant, it can start to get a little crowded regardless of precautions.